 Ella Jones (Friend of Bride)

 While you could just stick with a basic listing of events, you can also include any one of these fun additions in your wedding program:

 - A thank you note to someone who means a lot to you as a couple, whether it’s your parents or the friend that introduced you.
 (Example: Thank you for coming to our big day!
 We’re so excited to spend the rest of our lives loving each other.
 We’d like to thank our parents for always supporting us, and our friend Amanda for introducing us to each other in college (Go Badgers!).
 Without you, this wedding wouldn’t be taking place, and we are so grateful for your love and friendship!)

-- Pictures of you and the groom with a short synopsis of your love story.
+- Pictures of the couple with a short synopsis of your love story.

 - An infographic of your relationship timeline, from meeting each other to your wedding day.

 - Explanations of any family or religious traditions you’ll be embracing.

 - Any additional family members, like the names of your grandparents, particularly if they’re being walked in formally.

 - A note honoring any deceased loved ones.

 - A small packet of bird seed or rice for guests to toss after the ceremony.